julianofinck/lernen/JavaScript.md

 ### [14/33] Understanding DOM
 The Document Object Model (DOM) is the main object used in the web to handle visual components.
 We will learn how to create and manipulate a DOM from whichever website we are dealing with.

-This class uses the VS Code Extensions "Watch in Chrome", that does not exist in 2023.
-Instead, one should get "Live Server".
-One installed, restart VS Code, go to any .html file, and click on "Go Live" on the bottom right of VS Code window.
-The whole project will be exposed at `localhost:5500`.
+In this class, the extension o VS Code called "Watch in Chrome" is suggested to automatically update the HTML file under development.
+The extension does not long exit.
+The current alternative is "Live Server".
+Once installed, restart VS Code, go to any HTML file, and click on "Go Live" on the bottom right of VS Code window.
+The whole project will be exposed at `localhost:5500`. _If WSL is used, one can edit the JSON of the extension settings and add `"liveServer.settings.AdvanceCustomBrowserCmdLine": "/mnt/c/Program Files/BraveSoftware/Brave-Browser/Application/brave.exe",`_

 The DOM Hierarchical Tree start from the root, which in JS is an object called `window`.
 Inside `window`, there are several objects like `location` (what is the URL, current page, previous page), `document` (current document), `history` (facilitates the navigation inside the website).
 Moreover, `document` has `html`, that has `head` and `body`.